Expert claims reprisal for opposing virus drug Trump touted - KVIA

 “Science, in service to the health and safety of the American people, must always trump politics,” Bright said.

+In a statement Wednesday night, HHS confirmed that Bright is no longer at the BARDA agency, but did not address his allegations of political interference in scientific matters.

+HHS said it was Bright who had requested an emergency use authorization for chloroquine and hydroxychloroquine.
+In his statement, Bright had said he insisted that the authorization be limited to a restricted group of patients, those hospitalized with confirmed COVID-19 under the supervision of a doctor.

-There was no immediate response from HHS to Bright’s allegations.
-The HHS inspector general’s office had no response to his request for an investigation.
-But on Capitol Hill, leading Democrats seconded the call for investigations.
+The HHS inspector general’s office had no response to Bright’s request for an investigation.
+But on Capitol Hill, leading Democrats seconded the call for an inquiry.

 “President Trump is not a doctor, a scientist, or a medical professional,” said Rep. Rosa DeLauro, D-Conn., who chairs a House panel that oversees HHS finances.
 “The notion that he and his political appointees are making personnel decisions based on how effective the president thinks drugs like chloroquine and hydroxychloroquine will be … is completely unacceptable.”